 Notably, there is significant disagreement on what beliefs people hold with moral conviction.
 (Wright et al., 2008).
 Relatively few topics are ‘universally’ viewed with moral conviction (e.g., rape, incest, executing the mentally disabled), and many of those topics explicitly lack polarization in opinion, as there is general agreement on what is acceptable (e.g., there are not ‘polarized beliefs’ on whether or not it is OK to rape).
 It is instead more common for issues to only be held with moral conviction for a subset of the population (e.g., gun ownership for the National Rifle Association, vegetarianism for People for the Ethical Treatment of Animals).
 Likewise, there are few beliefs that are ‘universally’ viewed as nonmoral (e.g., choosing to exercise, taste in music, etc.).
 This indicates that for every individual, many of their beliefs could be viewed through the lens of moral conviction when attempting to affect attitude change.

 Furthermore, prior literature in the field of attitude formation reinforces the idea that moral conviction directly affects belief change more generally, not just for polarized beliefs.
 Carpenter and colleagues (2013) Functional Attitude Theory states that beliefs about attitudes that have high moral conviction and represents something about oneself (e.g., I love recycling, which makes me a good person) are more easily changed when emphasizing image-based considerations and downplaying the intrinsic qualities of the attitude object (e.g., recycling because you are environmentally conscious versus recycling to get some monetary compensation).
 Another important interaction between moral conviction and attitude change is the ‘inoculation’ of individuals against the effects of peer and authority influence.
-Individuals that feel strong moral conviction about a belief do so because of a ‘greater moral purpose’ +underlying the structures of authority, rather than the authority themselves (Kohlberg 1976, Rest et al. 1999).
+Individuals that feel strong moral conviction about a belief do so because of a ‘greater moral purpose’, underlying the structures of authority rather than the authority themselves (Kohlberg 1976, Rest et al. 1999).
 For example, strength of moral conviction about physician-assisted suicide, instead of prior perceptions of supreme court legitimacy/fairness, predicted whether or not an individual believed a supreme court judgement about physician-assisted suicide was reasonable (Skitka, 2009).
 In another case, levels of moral conviction predicted resistance to peer influence with regards to accepting the use of torture to deter terrorism (Aramovich, 2012); people continue to uphold morally convicted viewpoints, even when explicitly challenged by peers or authorities.

-Given how moral conviction directly relates to polarized belief, exploring direct experimental manipulation of moral conviction is a reasonable next step.
-While some evidence indicates that the degree of perceived moral conviction can change, the mechanisms through which it does so are debated.
-For example, historical evidence indicates that some things that were once considered preferences (cigarette smoking in the 20’s-30’s) can evolve into morally weighted judgements (smoking seen as an ‘uncouth’ habit), that can even have real consequences (e.g., public smoking being banned in many venues) as the societal perspective about the concept changes (Rozin, 1999).
+Given how moral conviction directly relates to polarized beliefs, exploring direct experimental manipulation of moral conviction is a reasonable next step as a means to change those polarized beliefs.
+While some evidence indicates that the degree of perceived moral conviction can change, the mechanisms through which moral convications can change are debated.
+For example, historical evidence indicates that some things that were once considered preferences (cigarette smoking in the 20’s-30’s) can evolve into morally weighted judgements (smoking seen as an ‘uncouth’ habit) that can even have real consequences (e.g., public smoking being banned in many venues) as the societal perspective about the concept changes (Rozin, 1999).
 In comparison, experimental manipulation of individual perceptions of moral conviction have found some success when using framing effects that center on arguments containing harm, fairness, or disgust, or alternatively, framing issues as ‘rights’ necessary for society (Kodapanakkal, 2021; Clifford, 2017; Wisneski & Skitka, 2017).
 However, this evidence is somewhat mixed, as Clifford and colleagues (2017) were unable to reduce moral conviction on ‘food politics’ e.g., support for factory farming, genetically modified food, animal welfare)